General

 Range and Habitat

-Killdeer: Breeds from Alaska east to Newfoundland and southward.
+Killdeer: Breeds from southern Alaska east across Canada to Newfoundland and southward.
 Spends winters north to British Columbia, Utah, the Ohio Valley, and Massachusetts; also found in South America.
 Preferred habitats include open areas such as plowed fields, golf courses, and short-grass prairies.

 Breeding and Nesting

-Killdeer: Three to five buff eggs with brown markings are laid in a shallow ground depression lined with grass, often in gravelly areas.
-Incubation ranges from 24 to 28 days and is carried out by both parents.
+Killdeer: These birds are monogamous.
+Breeding pairs form in the breeding grounds in the spring.
+Three to five buff eggs with brown markings are laid in a shallow ground depression lined with grass in gravelly areas, natural fields, golf courses, lawns, beaches, rooftops or even parking lots.
+Incubation takes 24 to 28 days and is carried out by both parents.

 Foraging and Feeding